mveele/SQL_join_comms/README.md

 For more info and examples using concrete data, please see our [Notebook](https://github.com/mveele/SQL_join_comms/blob/main/comms_project.ipynb).

 It has one example each for all types of joins and also covers three tables join.
-It further gives example of one to many an many to one joins as well.
+It also gives examples of one to many and many to one joins as well.

 <a id="practice_Link"></a>
 <h2> Practice Material  </h2>